jwilleke/docker-demo/README.md

 docker build

-#Step 6 - Verify the built Docker image
+## Step 6 - Verify the built Docker image

 After a successful build, verify the image by running the docker images command to list all the available images on your Docker host.
 You should see your newly created image listed with its assigned tag and other relevant details, ready to be used for running containers or pushing to a container registry for distribution.

-verify built image

 ## Step 7 - Run the Docker image